KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 ### The "business" opportunity

-* Untapped potential of modernization
+* Untapped potential via modernization
 * More channels than ever to reach people
+* Greater accessibility of resources and knowledge
 * Decreasing importance of physical proximity
 * Larger potential user base